This post is by Igor Nusinovich, the CEO and co-founder of Valigara.

 I hope that this post has encouraged and enlightened you.
 Stay open to new ideas, work smart and enjoy the game!

-Credit: This post was written with Andy Geldman and Delwin Rose Villarey.
+This post was by Igor Nusinovich, the CEO and co-founder of Valigara, with Andy Geldman and Delwin Rose Villarey.